-Later that morning, Harris and some co-workers left the corporate campus to go to lunch.
-Upon returning at approximately 12:45 that afternoon, Harris went to his car and opened the door to put away some lightbulbs he had bought during the lunch break.
+Later that morning Harris and some co-workers left the corporate campus to go to lunch.
+Upon returning at approximately 12:45 that afternoon, Harris went to his car and opened the door to put away some light bulbs he had bought during his lunch break.
 The defense says Harris did not notice his son, still in the backseat.
 According to medical examiners, Cooper was likely already dead.

 Sometime after 4 p.m., when Harris was driving toward a theater where he was supposed to see a movie, Harris says he noticed his son.

 Harris pulled into a shopping center parking lot roughly seven minutes after leaving the Home Depot campus.
 He pulled Cooper's lifeless body from the car.
 His screams attracted a crowd of onlookers, some of whom called 911 and others of whom attempted to help Harris administer first aid to Cooper.